 If you feel well, and have been contacted to keep your visit, please wear a mask to the office.

 Maintaining optimal oral hygiene is even more important in times of stress or medical challenge.
 Periodontal disease, our main scourge, is a chronic infection of the gums and surrounding tissue.
 While there is no direct evidence connecting oral infection to COVID-19, we know that the greatest number of complications associated with coronavirus have occurred in patients with underlying conditions.
 Logic suggests that better oral health supports better general health, including infection- fighting ability.

-We are privileged to serve you and look forward to welcoming you back to our office.
-If you have any questions or concerns, please be sure to contact us at 267-933-4281.
+We are privileged to serve you.
+If you have any questions or concerns, please be sure to contact us at 215-677-8686.